ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 A function contract is composed of two parts:
- - The first line is the **header** of the contract; it names the function arguments and result and must appear at the beginning of the contract.
+ - The first line is the **header** of the contract; it names the function arguments and results and must appear at the beginning of the contract.
- - The next lines contain as many specification `clauses` as needed.
+ - The next lines contain as many specification clauses as needed.
 The previous example features three clauses: one precondition introduced by `requires` and two postconditions introduced by `ensures`.